FlingoDoa/huntervsspeedrunner/README.md

 > v 1.45 - does not require additional plugins (but there may be bugs)

+> v 1.49-release - In my opinion the most stable version of the plugin (least of all bugs), read changelog

 -----------------------------------------------------------------
 ## Commands:
 * /hunter - role selection